Table of Contents

 - Onset/duration/progress of complaints

-- Association of food intake
+- Association with food intake

 - Any other associated complaints: fever, earache, headache, abdominal pain, dysphagia